mgrossu/datalynator/README.md

 # IZV
-Projects form IZV course at VUT FIT
+Projects for IZV course at VUT FIT